Support grows for revamp to ease Ireland's debt

 With the possibility of Spain requiring euro zone aid, a likely request for assistance from Cyprus and uncertainty hanging over Greece's future, the euro zone wants to deliver proof that its crisis management has worked - at least in the case of Ireland.

-"Ireland is being exemplary in delivering on the implementation of its program," she told journalists, saying the question of easing Ireland's debt burden was "important".
+"Ireland is being exemplary in delivering on the implementation of its programme," she told journalists, saying the question of easing Ireland's debt burden was "important".

 Earlier this week, the IMF said Ireland's international bailout hinges on it getting more European support, and recommended that the IOUs Ireland wants to refinance should be replaced by long-term government securities.

-Rehn said that investors' growing confidence in Ireland was down to expectations of a change to its support program.
+Rehn said that investors' growing confidence in Ireland was down to expectations of a change to its support programme.

 NOONAN UPBEAT

-Arriving in Nicosia after a whirlwind tour of European capitals, Irish Finance Minister Michael Noonan suggested the prospect of a direct recapitalization of Irish banks by the ESM was gaining support after a 100 billion euro recapitalization of Spanish banks was approved by EU leaders in July.
+Arriving in Nicosia after a whirlwind tour of European capitals, Irish Finance Minister Michael Noonan suggested the prospect of a direct recapitalisation of Irish banks by the ESM was gaining support after a 100 billion euro recapitalisation of Spanish banks was approved by EU leaders in July.

 "I have spoken with my French, German and Italian colleagues and they are understanding of the position," he told reporters.

-"An arrangement which would have the direct recapitalization of Spanish banks and applying that directly to Ireland is contingent on progress being made in Spain."
+"An arrangement which would have the direct recapitalisation of Spanish banks and applying that directly to Ireland is contingent on progress being made in Spain."

-However, the ECB, worried that a move to lighten Ireland's debt burden would set a dangerous precedent, has signaled in the past that it would not accept slippage in the repayment schedule.
+However, the ECB, worried that a move to lighten Ireland's debt burden would set a dangerous precedent, has signalled in the past that it would not accept slippage in the repayment schedule.

 "The talks are ongoing," he said.
 "We are under heavy time pressure."